anyuzx/Lammps_brownian/README.md

 This is the custom `LAMMPS` fix for [overdamped langevin dynamics](https://en.wikipedia.org/wiki/Brownian_dynamics)(Brownian dynamics). `LAMMPS` has `fix langevin` for langevin dynamics simulation.
 However the algorithm LAMMPS use to integrate langevin dynamics equation is Velocity-Verlet.
 This is not suiable for high friction(overdamped) simulation.
 Here are several files I modified from original `fix_langevin.cpp` and some other files to give `LAMMPS` a fix for overdamped langevin dynamics simulation.
 This fix is only suitable for high friction case since velocity is overdamped.
 The detailed physics for this fix can be viewed in `derivation.pdf`.
 For low friction, please use original `fix langevin`.
 As for what value is approriate for high and low friction, one should do experiments themsevles.

-For more information, you can read this blog post as well https://www.guangshi.io/posts/simulating-brownian/
+For more information and derivation of equation of motions, you can read this blog post as well https://www.guangshi.io/posts/simulating-brownian/

 ## HOW TO USE